 Las Vegas police investigate homicide in northeast valley

-A man was pronounced dead in a residential area near East Lake Mead Boulevard and Los Feliz Street after officers responded to a shooting call, police said.
+Officers are in the area of East Cheyenne Avenue near Las Vegas Boulevard North, according to police.

-Las Vegas police are investigating a homicide Monday in the northeast valley.
+Las Vegas police are investigating a homicide in the northeast valley Wednesday evening.

-Officers were called about 2:40 p.m. to a shooting in a residential area near East Lake Mead Boulevard and Los Feliz Street, Metropolitan Police Department Lt.
-Brian Boxler said.
+Officers are in the area of East Cheyenne Avenue near Las Vegas Boulevard North, according to Metropolitan Police Department Lt.
+Joey Herring.

-On the 6900 block of Mendon Lane, they found a man who had been shot.
-The man was pronounced dead at the scene.

 This is a developing story.
 Check back for updates.